deriveitCreator/deriveit/README.md

 ## Updates

 ### Jan 13, 2024

+<b>update 5.1:</b> Added `ads.txt` to allow ads, and added ad code snippets in home page in second style.

 <b>update 4.10:</b> All changes were for the second style:
 - The objects in the `allTopics` array (in `topicsInfo.tsx`) had a key called `textColor`; it's now changed to `footerColor`.